-This years winners were the team from Koorsen Fire & Security of Tom Toth, Zach McMichael, Jeff Scalise, Dan Melton.
+This years winners were the team from Koorsen Fire & Security of Tim Toth, Zach McMichael, Jeff Scalise, Dan Melton.
 They shot 16 under par.

-Registration is closed for the 2023 outing.
-Click on the flyer below for information.
+Click on the flyer below for the 2023 information.

 Check presentation at Ohio State Women's Basketball game January 19, 2023.
 Thanks for our friends at Ohio State for hosting our team!